mirefek/HexProver/README.md

 ## Controls

 * Escape -- exit the program.
-Note that the program remembers which problems were solved (in `./proof` directory) but not partial
 * PgUp / PgDown -- select problem.
 Warning: when a problem is changed, all the proving progress is lost. (except when the problem has been fully solved)
 * 'a' / 's' -- toggle automation / run once
 * Left click -- in proving mode either split on red node, or play red node, in viewing strategy play blue node
 * Mouse drag from a red not to another -- make internal connection
 * Right click -- Select current opponent's (blue) move
 * Backspace -- return a move, this may discard a part of the examined game tree but it remains remembered by the lemmas
+* F2 -- save the current progress (steps made so far)
+* F3 -- load the saved progress (steps made so far)

 ## Data format